wind-python/windpowerlib/doc/model_description.rst

 The :ref:`modelchain_module_label` is a model to determine the output of a wind turbine while the :ref:`tc_modelchain_module_label` is a model to determine the output of a wind farm or wind turbine cluster.
-The usage of both modelchains is shown in the :ref:`example_section_label` section.
+The usage of both modelchains is shown in the :ref:`examples_section_label` section.